barryw/bjr/sdks/java/docs/JobsApi.md

 <a name="getJobRuns"></a>
 # **getJobRuns**
-> JobRunArrayMessage getJobRuns(id, perPage, page, succeeded, startDate, endDate)
+> JobRunArrayMessage getJobRuns(id, perPage, page, succeeded, startDate, endDate, timezone)

 Retrieve the runs for a job